A Guide to the Best Business Text Messaging Software, Services & Apps

 Conversational businesses texting services have inboxes that make it easy to:

-Instead, you’ll want to look for a business texting platform with features like:
+To send transactional messages you’ll want a business texting platform with an open API.

 Many early business texting services only allowed businesses and organizations to text from five or six-digit short code phone numbers.